Visual Arts16 Jan 2008 10:04 am

 So what does all of this have to do with the Parthenon?
 It turns out that the facade of the Parthenon is a golden rectangle, and important elements of the structure, like the sculptures in the frieze, are deliberately placed in areas where new golden rectangles are formed by the process described above.
 It seems that the Parthenon’s reputation for exactitude and perfection is well earned.

-One Response to “The Mathematics of the Parthenon”
+2 Responses to “The Mathematics of the Parthenon”

 Leave a Reply